 ---|---|

-1. The string class is available in System Namespace. | The StringBuilder class is available in System.Text Namespace |
+1. The string class is available in System Namespace. | The StringBuilder class is available in System.Text Namespace. |

 2. A string instance is immutable (unchangeable).
-String objects once created cannot be changed. | A StringBuilder class is mutable (changeable), which means if we create a string builder instance then we can perform any operation on it. |
+String objects once created cannot be changed. | A StringBuilder class is mutable (changeable), which means if we create a string builder object then we can perform any operation on it. |

 3. If we perform any operation on a String instance, it will create a new instance in the heap memory instead of modifying the existing string value.
 Example: string stringValue = “Hello “; // creating a new string instance instead of modifying the old one. stringValue += “World”; | If we perform any operation on a StringBuilder instance, it will update the existing instance value rather than creating a new one in the memory.
 Example: StringBuilder sb = new StringBuilder(); sb.Append(“Hello “); sb.Append(“World”); string stringValue = sb.ToString(); |